-While electoral area A has an older average age than the CVRD, the percentage of seniors is similar-23% of the population is 65 years or older in both electoral area A and in the CVRD as a region.
-This is greater than in all of British Columbia where 18% of the population is 65 years or older.
+Electoral area C has a higher average age than the CVRD, in part due to a far higher percentage of seniors-34% of the population is 65 years or older in electoral area C, far higher than the 23% of the population in the CVRD as a region.
+Electoral area C also has a higher percentage of seniors than the rest of BC, where 18% of the population is 65 years or older.

-Electoral area A has a slightly lower percentage of children (aged 0-14) at 13% of its population than both the CVRD as a region (15%) and British Columbia (15%), and this percentage has decreased over time.
+Electoral area C has a smaller percentage of children (aged 0-14) at 11% of its population than both the CVRD as a region (15%) and BC (15%).
+This percentage has decreased over time.
+Electoral area C has approximately the same share of its population 15-19 years old (5%) and 20-24 years old (4%) as the CVRD.

-While electoral area A's composition of residents 15-19 years old is similar to that of the CVRD and British Columbia, it has far fewer residents aged 20-24 years old, at 3% of its population (compared to 6% in British Columbia).